MuskanPaliwal/AI-Tic-Tac-Toe/README.md

 	return score
 ```

-If the depth is equal zero, then the board hasn't new empty cells to play.
+If the depth is equal to zero, then the board hasn't new empty cells to play.
 Or, if a player wins, then the game ended for MAX or MIN.
 So the score for that state will be returned.

 * If MAX won: return +1
 * If MIN won: return -1